NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/05_Command-Based-Programming-101/README.md

 ## Commands

 Commands are classes that make calls on hardware.
-You should describe any Robot functionality in this class.
+You should not describe any Robot functionality in this class.
 Instead you should be calling the behavior you created in a Subsystem.
-In order to call robot functionality, you should be referencing all of the Subsystems from the Robot class you instantiated.
+In order to call robot functionality, you should be referencing all of the Subsystems from the Robot class you instantiated or through the use of singletons.
-DO NOT instantiate the subsystems in the command.
+DO NOT instantiate the subsystems in the command!
 All Commands extend from the Command class and generally should have 5 Overridden commands:

 * initialize - Runs before `execute` is called for the first time.
 * execute - Runs every time the `Scheduler` sees it's scheduled to run (Game Loop).